CyberSecuriTim/dns-overview/README.md

 <h2> STEP 2.0: From the Domain Controller, Change the Assigned IP address to the "Mainframe" A Record. </h2>

 - Access the Domain Controller and open the DNS server manager again.
-- Right click the "mainframe" A record that was created and select properties.
+- Right-click the "mainframe" A record that was created and select properties.
   - Change the assigned IP address to "8.8.8.8" (this is Google's public DNS server FYI)
   - Click Apply then OK